 What do I mean?
 Here’s an example of a limiting email:

 “Hi, Just checking in to see if you had a sec to look over my timeline.
 Do you have any notes for me?
 Sorry I sent it so late, let me know if you have anything you want to add.
 Thanks!”

 Here’s a better way:

 “Hi, Difficult Vendor.
 Hope you are having an excellent day!
-I trust that you have had time to open and review my master timeline.
-If I don’t hear from you by end of day today, I will assume that you have no notes for me.
+I trust that you have had time to open and review my master wedding day timeline.
+If I don’t hear from you by end of the day today, I will assume that you have no notes for me.
 I look forward to working with you next Saturday!
 Best, Wedding Planner”

 Can you FEEL the difference?
 Take control of the situation with your language – be declarative, clear, concise, and always end with what you need from them – with a deadline.

 6) When Possible, Have a Backup Plan

 This is not always possible, I know.
 But if things get really bad, the true mark of a pro is having a Plan B in your back pocket.
 If you have to call in your A-Team at the last minute, you will have paid for your services and your client’s peace of mind ten times over.
 Work your relationships, and have a solid Plan B. Your reputation could be on the line with a difficult vendor.